1

 齊使者如梁,孫臏以刑徒陰見,說齊使。 齊使以為奇,竊載與之齊。 齊將田忌善而客待之。 忌數與齊諸公子馳逐重射。 孫子見其馬足不甚相遠,馬有上、中、下、輩。 於是孫子謂田忌曰:「君弟重射,臣能令君勝。」 田忌信然之,與王及諸公子逐射千金。 及臨質,孫子曰:「今以君之下駟與彼上駟,取君上駟與彼中駟,取君中駟與彼下駟。」 既馳三輩畢,而田忌一不勝而再勝,卒得王千金。 於是忌進孫子於威王。 威王問兵法,遂以為師。

-A Qi envoy came to Liang, and Sun Bin, as a criminal laborer, secretly met with him and persuaded him.
-The Qi envoy considered him extraordinary and secretly carried him back to Qi.
+When a Qi envoy came to Liang, Sun Bin, then serving as a convict laborer, met him secretly and persuaded him.
+The Qi envoy thought him extraordinary and secretly took him back to Qi.
 The Qi general Tian Ji treated him well and hosted him as a guest.
-Ji often raced chariots with the Qi nobles and wagered heavily.
-Sun Tzu saw that their horses' speeds were not far apart, with horses divided into upper, middle, lower, and lowest grades.
-So Sun Tzu said to Tian Ji: 'My lord wagers heavily in chariot races.
-I can make you win.'
+Tian Ji often raced chariots with the Qi nobles and wagered heavily.
+Sun Bin saw that their horses were not very different in speed and were divided into upper, middle, and lower grades.
+So Sun Bin said to Tian Ji, “My lord frequently wagers heavily on the races.
+I can make you win.”
 Tian Ji believed him and wagered a thousand jin with the king and the nobles.
-When it came time for the race, Sun Tzu said: 'Now use your lowest chariot against their highest, your highest against their middle, your middle against their lowest.'
-After the three rounds were complete, Tian Ji lost one round but won two, and ultimately won the king's thousand jin.
-So Ji recommended Sun Tzu to King Wei.
-King Wei asked about military strategy and appointed him as teacher.
+When it came time for the race, Sun Bin said: “Now use your lowest team against their highest, your highest against their middle, and your middle against their lowest.”
+When the three races were over, Tian Ji had lost one but won two, and in the end he won the king’s thousand jin.
+So Tian Ji recommended Sun Bin to King Wei.
+King Wei questioned him about military strategy and appointed him as his teacher.

 4